What's the difference between Investment Funds and term deposits?

 • Is there a minimum investment amount?

-• How do I sign my kids children up to Simplicity Investment Funds?
+• How do I set up an Investment Fund?

 If we can't answer your question, please get in touch: